losewinner/LLVM/clang-tools-extra/docs/clang-tidy/checks/readability/use-starts-ends-with.rst

-.. title:: clang-tidy - modernize-use-starts-ends-with
+.. title:: clang-tidy - readability-use-starts-ends-with

-modernize-use-starts-ends-with
+readability-use-starts-ends-with
 ==============================

 Checks for common roundabout ways to express ``starts_with`` and ``ends_with``